Skip to main content

 1. Log in to your PostHog Cloud account

-2. Click your account in the top right corner, then click the gear icon to access Account settings
+2. Click your account in the top right corner, then click the gear icon

 3. Navigate to the Personal API keys section